omise/omise_dart/README.md

-# omise-dart
+# omise_dart

-**omise-dart** is a Dart package for integrating Omise's payment API.
+**omise_dart** is a Dart package for integrating Omise's payment API.
 It provides a simple and intuitive interface to handle transactions, charge creation, and other payment-related activities in Dart and Flutter applications.

 ## Features